Menu

 Composting at local farms to create nutrient-rich compost

-Food scraps and compostables collected in Medford's municipal curbside composting program will be composted.
+ALL food scraps and compostables collected in Medford's municipal curbside composting program are composted at local area farms.
 Composting prevents our food scraps from going to waste, recycling them instead to return them to our local soil.
 Composting has numerous benefits for our environment and our community.
 Decomposing organic material, which makes up roughly 40% of the waste in landfills, is a major contributor of greenhouse gases.
 Keeping compostables out of our landfills avoids these emissions, and extends the lifetime and capacity of our landfills.

-This Medford program puts a priority on processing all organic waste via composting.
-In the rare event of high contamination, however, a truck may be rerouted to the CORe facility in Charlestown for recycling by anaerobic digestion, as their facility is equipped to remove contamination.
+This Medford program puts a priority on processing ALL organic waste via composting at local farms.
+In the rare event of high contamination, a truck may be rerouted to the CORe facility in Charlestown for recycling by anaerobic digestion, as their facility is equipped to remove contamination – however, thanks to residents vigilance following our list of accepted items, every load to date has been composted.

 COMPOSTING